 Energy & Climate

-Yet despite these developments, the following decades saw rather energy consumption increase dramatically – first in the Global North and later in the Global South.
-For all that, electric power is still scarce and electricity supply is unreliable in many developing countries such as India, Indonesia and most African states, particularly in territorially remote locations
+Yet despite these developments, the following decades saw energy consumption increase instead dramatically – first in the Global North and later in the Global South.
+For this reason, electric power is still scarce, and electricity supply is unreliable in many developing countries such as India, Indonesia and most African states, particularly in territorially remote locations.

 If these countries increase their use of fossil fuels to meet the rising energy demands of their growing populations, while established major emitters fail to reduce their emissions dramatically, atmospheric concentrations of greenhouse gases will lead to unmanageable global warming.

 Since 1992, the international community has negotiated successive agreements that aim to reduce greenhouse gas emissions to net-zero levels in the second part of this century.
 These agreements assume an intensifying effort to replace fossil fuels (or reduce their consumption) by using renewable energy sources and drive significant improvements in the energy efficiency of industries, transport and cities.
 However, the need for rapid emission reductions goes well beyond what a transition to non-carbon based fuels can provide – raising questions about geo-engineering and other potential technologies and their impacts.

 The need for rapid emissions cuts, alongside growing global demand for (renewable) energy, raise critical questions about the technological potential and socio-economic and political implications of various technologies and approaches.

 The Summer School will start with a theoretical introduction to the political background of the topic.
 Decisions at all levels of governance will be discussed to analyze how they contribute to managing – or slowing down – how to meet the growing demand for renewable energy.
 The political context of climate change, climate justice and the current energy transition, has been strongly influenced by international climate negotiations, from Kyoto Protocol to P4G Summit Copenhagen, Paris Agreement to the COP24 held in Poland in December 2018.